California: Mexican period

 One of the largest ranchers in California was John Marsh.
-After failing to obtain justice against squatters on his land from the Mexican courts, he determined that California should become part of the United States.
-Marsh conducted a letter-writing campaign espousing the California climate, the soil, and other reasons to settle there, as well as the best route to follow, which became known as "Marsh's route".
+After failing to obtain justice against squatters on his land from the Mexican courts, he determined that California should become part of the U.S. Marsh conducted a letter-writing campaign espousing the California climate, the soil, and other reasons to settle there, as well as the best route to follow, which became known as "Marsh's route".
 His letters were read, reread, passed around, and printed in newspapers throughout the country, and started the first wagon trains rolling to California.
-He invited immigrants to stay on his ranch until they could get settled, and assisted in their obtaining passports.

 After ushering in the period of organized emigration to California, Marsh became involved in a military battle between the much-hated Mexican general, Manuel Micheltorena and the California governor he had replaced, Juan Bautista Alvarado.
-The armies of each met at the Battle of Providencia near Los Angeles.
-Marsh had been forced against his will to join Micheltorena's army.
-Ignoring his superiors, during the battle, he signaled the other side for a parley.
-There were many settlers from the United States fighting on both sides.
-He convinced each side that they had no reason to be fighting each other.
+At the Battle of Providencia near Los Angeles, he convinced each side that they had no reason to be fighting each other.
 As a result of Marsh's actions, they abandoned the fight, Micheltorena was defeated, and California-born Pio Pico was returned to the governorship.
-This paved the way to California's ultimate acquisition by the United States.
+This paved the way to California's ultimate acquisition by the U.S.

-U.S. Conquest and the California Republic
+U.S. conquest and the California Republic

 In 1846, a group of American settlers in and around Sonoma rebelled against Mexican rule during the Bear Flag Revolt.
 Afterward, rebels raised the Bear Flag (featuring a bear, a star, a red stripe and the words "California Republic") at Sonoma.
 The Republic's only president was William B. Ide, who played a pivotal role during the Bear Flag Revolt.
 This revolt by American settlers served as a prelude to the later American military invasion of California and was closely coordinated with nearby American military commanders.

-The California Republic was short-lived; the same year marked the outbreak of the Mexican–American War (1846–48).
+The California Republic was short-lived; the same year marked the outbreak of the Mexican–American War (1846–1848).

-Commodore John D. Sloat of the United States Navy sailed into Monterey Bay in 1846 and began the U.S. military invasion of California, with Northern California capitulating in less than a month to the United States forces.
+Commodore John D. Sloat of the U.S. Navy sailed into Monterey Bay in 1846 and began the U.S. military invasion of California, with Northern California capitulating in less than a month to the U.S. forces.
 In Southern California, Californios continued to resist American forces.
 Notable military engagements of the conquest include the Battle of San Pasqual and the Battle of Dominguez Rancho in Southern California, as well as the Battle of Olómpali and the Battle of Santa Clara in Northern California.
 After a series of defensive battles in the south, the Treaty of Cahuenga was signed by the Californios on January 13, 1847, securing a censure and establishing de facto American control in California.